-Six female students and graduates of Chapel Haven’s Asperger Syndrome Adult Transition Program were busy this fall writing their own songs through an innovative “class” offered by the Neighborhood Music School.
+Several female students and graduates of Chapel Haven’s Asperger Syndrome Adult Transition Program were busy last fall writing their own songs through an innovative “class” offered by the Neighborhood Music School.

 “The idea was to bring these women together to write an original song that reflects on their collaboration with our faculty members – Sarah Lamieux and David Mills – and to reflect on their own lives – to get in touch with feelings they might otherwise not share,” said Gretchen Hary, Director of Special Needs at the school and on the percussion faculty.

 “Not being a big songwriter myself I wondered how we would take these women with no songwriting experience and come away with a song.
 I was a little skeptical at first.
 But I was just amazed, and the women were too, at the songs they created with the help of these facilitators.’

 Among the topics of the songs?
 First love, what else?

 Gina, who is a point staffer for Chapel Haven’s ASAT program, likewise said the program helped the students “enjoy music as a universal language.
 There were no constraints.”